humblehumans/grunt-underscore/README.md

 $ grunt
 ```

-- To update the theme with a new instance of [Underscore](http://underscores.me/) replace the contents of repo src folder
+- To update the theme with a new instance replace the contents of src

 - Find and replace all instances of default theme slug in Gruntfile.js